On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Port Combining with Coded Modulation

 \subsection{Average WER of Coded Modulations}

-We provide a tight upper bound on the average WER of space-time rotated FA block-fading channels based on the PEP.
+We now provide a tight upper bound on the average WER of space-time rotated FA block-fading channels.
+The WER refers to the probability that a transmitted codeword is decoded erroneously, i.e. when at least one bit is erroneous after decoding.
+Hence, it is a more suitable performance metric for the proposed coded modulation design than the outage probability.
 A general upper bound on the average WER of a linear code is derived based on the union bound as \cite{PROAKIS}

-where $\PP\{0 \to c\}$ denotes the PEP between the all-zero codeword $\{0\}$ and codeword $c$.
+where $\PP\{0 \to c\}$ denotes the PEP, that is, the probability of decoding codeword $c$ when the all-zero codeword $\{0\}$ is transmitted.
 Under ideal interleaving, the bits of an error event are placed on different channel realizations to achieve code diversity, as explained above.
 By assuming the all-zero codeword is transmitted, we have an error if the decoder gives codeword $c$ with Hamming weight $w(c)>0$.
 We now set $w_k(c)$ as the partial Hamming weight that is transmitted on fading block $k$, with $\sum_{k=1}^\mathcal{B} w_k(c) = w(c)$, where $\mathcal{B}$ is the total number of fading blocks \cite{boutros04}.
 To achieve diversity, if $d_H \geq \mathcal{B}$ we should have $w_k(c) > 0,$ $\forall k$, and the $w(c)$ non-zero bits should be equally distributed over the $k$ fading blocks to ensure high coding gains; these two conditions are ensured by the ideal interleavers.
 If no rotation is used, the fading blocks are represented by the $g_k$ coefficients (i.e. $\mathcal{B}=N$).
 If a rotation is used, a block is defined as a group of $s$ rotated channel coefficients.

-\begin{proposition} The conditional PEP under ML decoding of space-time rotated $N$-port FA block-fading channels with ideal interleaving, codeword Hamming weight $w(c) = i$, $2^b$-QAM modulation, and Gray mapping is approximated by
+\begin{proposition} The conditional PEP under ML decoding of space-time rotated $N$-port FA block-fading channels with ideal interleaving, codeword Hamming weight $w(c) = i$, $2^b$-QAM modulation, and Gray mapping is approximated by \eqref{approx1},

 where $\ee$ is the SNR per bit, $\delta = [4/(\bar{s}b)] (\sqrt{2^{\bar{s}b}} - 1)/\sqrt{2^{\bar{s}b}}$, $\zeta = 3b/(2^b - 1)$, $\zeta' = 3sb/(2^{sb} - 1)$, $\psi$ denotes the number of symbols out of the $N$ that are space-time rotated, and the $\kappa_k$ are functions of the space-time rotation matrix entries. \end{proposition}